 Remember who you are.
 You’re the one who shall obtain gladness and joy.
 You’re the one sorrow and grief shall flee away from.
 You are the redeemed!

-Scripture Reading: Psalm 97
+Scripture Study: Psalm 97